 Building on Nasu's (1999) results, this study investigated whether manner of articulation has any systematic influence on the choice of emphatic geminates.
-Japanese lexically contrasts singletons and geminates for stops, fricatives, and nasals, but not approximants, as in (3) (Kawahara to appear).
+Japanese lexically contrasts singletons and geminates for stops, fricatives, and nasals, but not approximants, as in (3) (Kawahara, in press).
 The question addressed in this study is thus whether Japanese speakers would distinguish these types of consonants in terms of their geminability.
-This question is interesting to address, because if it turned out that Japanese speakers do distinguish these types of geminates, the result
+This question is interesting to address, because if it turned out that Japanese speakers do distinguish these types of geminates, the result shows that speakers' grammatical judgments are not a simple dichotomy between "grammatical" and "ungrammatical", supporting the recent experimental observation cited above at the end of Section 1.1.